jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-In Russell's analogy, why is AoC necessary to pick socks from an infinite set of sock pairs?
+In Russell's analogy, why is AC necessary to pick socks from an infinite set of sock pairs?
 Back: There is no choice function to choose/prefer one sock from/over the other.
 Reference: “Axiom of Choice,” in _Wikipedia_, July 8, 2024, [https://en.wikipedia.org/w/index.php?title=Axiom_of_choice](https://en.wikipedia.org/w/index.php?title=Axiom_of_choice&oldid=1233242262).
 <!--ID: 1720964209624-->